RaresBran/music-recommendation-system/README.md

 ## Results

 The system loads over 170k tracks, enriches them with genre information and stores them in Supabase.
 Embeddings are created using Google's `text-embedding-004` model to enable high quality recommendations.
 Users receive Spotify links for the top matches based on their likes and favorites.

-## Getting Started

-1. Install dependencies with `yarn install`.
-2. Run the development server using `yarn dev`.
-3. Configure Supabase credentials and Google API keys in an `.env` file.

-Python scripts such as `main.py` and `main_3.py` show how the dataset is merged and uploaded with embeddings.

-## License

-This project is provided for educational purposes.